Proxmox VE 9.1 - Configuration

 meta l4proto udp udp dport 5353 accept

-# ICMPv6 - essential for IPv6 operation (neighbor discovery, etc.)
+# ICMPv6 - all types accepted; required for IPv6 operation

 meta l4proto ipv6-icmp accept

-# SSH (management workstations only) - with brute-force protection
+# SSH - trusted management workstations only, with brute-force protection

 tcp dport 22 log prefix "SSH-DENY: " drop